-To assist students with gaining the full benefit of the educational opportunity provided by AUBH, the University defines violations of academic integrity and provides examples of activities that are considered to be academic violations.
-Since sanctions for academic dishonesty may be severe, it is the responsibility of each student to know and understand the definitions of academic violations, as well as understand any related additional academic program policies related to academic integrity.
+To assist students with gaining full benefit of the educational opportunity provided by AUBH, the university defines violations of academic integrity and provides examples of activities considered academic violations.
+Since sanctions for academic dishonesty may be severe, it is the responsibility of each student to know and understand the definitions of academic violation, as well as understand any related additional academic program policies related to academic integrity.

 A violation of academic integrity is any action or attempted action that may result in creating an unfair academic advantage for the student or an unfair academic advantage or disadvantage for any other member of the academic community.
 Academic integrity violations include, but are not limited to:

 - Cheating – Cheating is defined as intentionally obtaining or attempting to use unauthorized materials or information (e.g., notes, texts, or study aids) or receiving or attempting to receive unauthorized help from another person (e.g., looking at a test paper, asking a question during an exam) in any work submitted for evaluation toward academic credit, including examinations, quizzes, labs, practical exercises, or other assignments.